$20.45-$25.34 hourly / $3,545.28-$4,391.98 monthly / $42,543.36-$52,703.76 annual

 Maintains the security of files and records containing confidential data on program participants.

 Contacts campus, community, and governmental representatives and organizations to obtain information regarding available resources, to inform agencies of services offered, to encourage participation in specialized services and programs, and to obtain periodic information regarding the progress of individuals participating in the program.

-Schedules appointments for students with counselors and/or other office support staff.
+Schedules appointments for students with counselors, tutors, and/or other office support staff.

 May proctor placement and interest tests.

 May assist in writing copies of bulletins, brochures, and news releases to publicize various services.